What is Neck Pain?

 How is Neck Pain Treated?

-- Cortisone injection may help to reduce the inflammation.
+- Cortisone injection – Helps to reduce the inflammation.
 Suitable for pain in a localised area.